lonelyjoeparker/qmul-genome-convergence-pipeline/CONTEXT.md

 ## What does it do?

-Simultaneously displays large numbers (~thousands) of multiple sequence alignments and/or phylogenies, along with summary statistics.
+A QC (quality control) tool for phylogenomics data, basically - it simultaneously displays large numbers (~thousands) of multiple sequence alignments and/or phylogenies, along with summary statistics.

 ## Why does it do that?